Methods to Block Google Analytics from Tracking You

 Step 1: Run Command Prompt in administrator mode.

-To do that, search for “cmd” in the search bar and right-click on the “Command Prompt” entry that appears there.
+Search for “cmd” in the search bar and right-click on the “Command Prompt” entry that appears there.

 Then click on the “Run as administrator” option, and it will launch the Command Prompt as an administrator.